Laufey and Kratos together in a God of War story scene

 PlayStation Blog First Look

-Primary source for funeral aftermath, Everywhen, Faye’s plan, companions, hostile gods, and story premise.
+Best official source for the funeral aftermath, the Everywhen, companions, hostile gods, and the core story premise.

 02